Head, Heart and Balls

 We men do indeed develop a love affair with our penises once we have discovered what they are for!

 The next point, which women may not appreciate, is that men (well, the majority of men, anyway) want to have their orgasms and ejaculate when their penis is inside a woman.
+For many men, this is a first step to really experiencing their love for a woman.

 Sure, in the absence of a willing woman, masturbation will do, but most men think it is preferable to be allowed to ejaculate in a woman's mouth as she gives him oral sex, or - above all - to be able to ejaculate in her vagina as she takes his deep penile thrusts.